henriyulianto/solmisasi-lily/docs/getting-started/index.md

 To 'convert' that standard notation to _solmisasi_, we need:
 {: .fs-5 }
-1. this library to be included at the top of the snippet,
+1. this _solmisasi-lily_ library, to be included at the top of the snippet,
-2. a _music function_, named `\solmisasiMusic`,
+2. a _music function_, named [\solmisasiMusic](../appendices/custom-functions.html#solmisasiMusic),
-3. a custom Staff context, named `SolmisasiStaff`, and
+3. a custom Staff context, named [SolmisasiStaff](../appendices/custom-contexts.html#solmisasistaff), and
-4. a custom Voice context, named `SolmisasiVoice`.
+4. a custom Voice context, named [SolmisasiVoice](../appendices/custom-contexts.html#solmisasivoice).
 {: .fs-5 }

 So, let's modify the snippet with this one: